MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments

 \IEEEPARstart{R}{esearch} in embodied navigation has traditionally focused on long-horizon, target-oriented tasks, as exemplified by benchmarks such as R2R~\cite{anderson2018vision} and RxR~\cite{ku2020room}.
 These benchmarks primarily address the global planning question of ``where to navigate,'' emphasizing destination reaching over local decision-making.
 While effective for long-range navigation, such paradigms are insufficient for scenarios that require fine-grained interaction with humans.

-In contrast, socially compliant navigation emphasizes ``how to navigate'' within human-centered environments, where agents must make precise, short-horizon decisions under dynamic social constraints.
+In contrast, socially compliant navigation emphasizes ``how to navigate'' within human-centered environments, where robots must make precise, short-horizon decisions under dynamic social constraints.
 This setting demands not only spatial awareness but also the ability to reason about pedestrian behaviors, shared spaces, and social norms.
 As a result, conventional navigation models trained on long-horizon trajectory datasets are ill-suited for social navigation tasks.

 Recent efforts have begun to explore learning-based approaches for social navigation, including the use of vision language models (VLMs) to infer socially appropriate actions~\cite{sathyamoorthy2024convoi,luo2025gson,kawabata2025socialnav}.
 For these approaches to be effective, however, high-quality data with explicit reasoning and action supervision is essential.
-In particular, models must be trained with consistent Chain-of-Thought (CoT) annotations and standardized action instructions to learn socially normative behaviors and ensure safety in crowded or interactive environments.
+In particular, consistent Chain-of-Thought (CoT) annotations have recently shown promise in improving the interpretability and decision quality of VLMs to learn socially normative behaviors and ensure safety in crowded or interactive environments.

-Although some socially oriented navigation datasets, such as SNEI~\cite{payandeh2024social}, have been proposed, they suffer from several critical limitations: (1) limited scale, containing only 325 five-turn conversations; (2) highly long-tailed action distributions, with \emph{move forward} and \emph{stop} accounting for approximately 78.46\% of all actions; and (3) severe inconsistencies across reasoning, actions, and explanations.
-These issues substantially hinder the learning of robust and socially compliant decision-making policies.

-To address these challenges, we propose MUSON, a reasoning-oriented social navigation dataset designed to support socially compliant navigation with VLMs.
-MUSON integrates high-quality annotations of both dynamic and static environmental constraints, balanced and standardized action distributions, and diverse multi-scene data.
-By fine-tuning on MUSON, VLMs can acquire structured reasoning and robust action inference capabilities.
-Experimental results demonstrate that, when trained on MUSON, even small-scale VLMs can achieve strong decision-making performance aligned with social norms.
+SNEI~\cite{payandeh2025social} introduces explanatory supervision for social navigation, but its limited scale and inconsistent reasoning--action alignment restrict its effectiveness as a supervised fine-tuning resource.
+Although recent socially oriented navigation datasets and benchmarks have advanced language-guided social navigation, they remain limited for training reasoning-oriented short-horizon decision models.
+SocialNav-SUB~\cite{munje2025socialnav} provides a valuable VQA-style benchmark for evaluating social scene understanding, but it is not designed to provide standardized action-level supervision for high-level navigation decisions.